Soy vs. Paraffin: The BIG Debate

-Non-Toxic - meaning that paraffin wax is not poisonous.
+- Non-Toxic - meaning that soy wax is not poisonous.

 The biggest debate we see when it comes to paraffin wax is whether or not it is "bad" for you.
 You can find plenty of articles online talking about how paraffin wax releases "soot" into the air which is bad for you to breathe in.
 That statement is not exactly false, but it's not exactly true either.
 BOTH paraffin wax and soy wax can create soot depending on how the candle is made and how it is burning.
 While the soot is not good for your respiratory system it is, generally, not dangerous; it is the chemicals that the candle is emitting that may be hazardous to your health.
 Paraffin wax can produce certain emissions that can compromise the air quality in your home.
 These may include alkans, alkenes, and toluene which have all been reported to have harmful effects on humans.
 However, the amount of these chemicals that are being released into the air is so minimal that most people are not affected by them.

 Contrary to popular belief, soy wax candles can emit chemicals into the air as well.
 Over 90% of soybean crops in the United States are genetically modified and are grown using pesticides.
 Some soy wax manufacturers process their soybean oil to filter out any genetically modified material as well as any "potentially present herbicides or pesticides" (source: www.ecosoyabrands.com).
 Not all soy wax manufacturers do this though which means a good portion of soy wax candles have the potential to emit chemicals into the air from herbicides and pesticides.